 Due dates for assignments are included in the above section.
 A penalty of -5% per day will be applied to late assignments.
+Extensions must be requested at least five days prior to the due date of the assignment.

 Evaluation

 The course grade will be determined as follows: